 I have never spoken of myself in this way before, but TODAY I have to.
 I believe because of how friendly, jocular, open, and accessible I am, people have been disrespecting me and taking advantage of who I am.

 I have always wanted to build a school of Metaphysics where I would assist those on a spiritual path to become awake and conscious during their journey here.
-In my normal life I do not own my own house, but my passion to assist human beings was so strong that I saved enough money to buy the land in Africa to build the school.
+In my normal life there are many things that I do not have, but my passion to assist human beings was so strong that I saved enough money to buy the land in Africa to build the school.
 Unfortunately the man that I thought was my husband stole the land that I had purchased.

 All throughout my blog I have talked about my dream of building this school, but never have I solicited any kind of contribution in any way shape or form.

 Innocently, I, in the capacity of a “wife”, thought I could trust my “husband.”
 My husband, unbeknown to me, was filled with jealousy not only of my being a strong spiritualist but also my large international client base who loved me.

 “People call you all the time just to talk to you, why?”
 He would say to me.

 He even went so far as to say that where ever we went in Nigeria, people always respected me more than him.
 He told me, “I feel like a driver and you are Madam.”

 I must confess that these comments were troubling to me yet I could not believe that he had a deadly plan against me which included stealing my properties, sullying my reputation, and turning my clients against me.
 For unbeknownst to me he would search my phone and remove the numbers of my clients, contact them and then malign me (but my clients did not know that he had juju/obeah in his mouth to convince them that he was speaking the truth).

 So intent was he on destroying me, he went so far as to break the padlock on my suitcase and steal $5,000, which he later confessed to doing.
 These events were just the tip of the iceberg.
 So evil were his actions that he was subsequently expelled from a high level society by his peers.